-- Consider including a date for completing the goal in your sprint plan if it’s not obvious when you expect to achieve success.
-For example, “By Friday morning we will have all new user accounts created and confirmed.”
+- Consider including a date for completing the goal if it’s not obvious when you expect to achieve success.
+For example, “By Friday morning, we will have all new user accounts created and confirmed.”

 - Keep goals aligned with your company’s strategic plan if possible.
 This is often called a vision statement within agile.

-- Make sure the goal is something that can be accomplished in a single sprint and doesn’t require work from other teams outside of your own.
+- Make sure the goal is something that can be accomplished and doesn’t require work from other teams outside your own.